 - Grounded in Science: More than 400 scientists and 3,600 staff members around the world.

-- Place Based: Conservation work in 72 countries spanning six continents and all 50 United States.
+- Place Based: Conservation work in 79 countries and territories spanning six continents and all 50 United States.

 - A Strong Network of Support: More than 1 million dedicated members and a far-reaching alumni network of conservation leaders worldwide.

 - A Lasting Legacy: More than 119 million acres of land protected, thousands of miles of rivers conserved, and more than 100 marine conservation projects.

 The planet is at a crossroads.
 The actions we take together right now are important to protecting the natural world we rely on today—and for setting us on the path to a more hopeful, sustainable future.